THE INTERNATIONALIZATION STRATEGY OF HELLENIC MEDITERRANEAN UNIVERSITY

 At the same time it is very important for our internationalization strategy to also begin research and educational activities with East African countries (developing countries) using a mobility tool (and Erasmus International Mobility is one of them) in order to transfer technology that will enable states to benefit from technology transfer and financial aid.

-The scientific fields in which we are focusing our technology transfer to the developing countries are those in which the TEI of Crete has a comparative advantage over other educational establishments of the island (Tourism, Agriculture, Energy) or has a very strong background (New Technologies, Welfare, Health Services, Informatics).
+The scientific fields in which we are focusing our technology transfer to the developing countries are those in which the Hellenic Mediterranean University has a comparative advantage over other educational establishments of the island (Tourism, Agriculture, Energy) or has a very strong background (New Technologies, Welfare, Health Services, Informatics).
 Our efforts will focus on having a cooperating University from these countries, if this will be possible, and in some cases maybe more universities in order to cover, as much as possible, more subjects.
 The success of our efforts will result in addition to the creation of thematic networks between partner universities that will contribute even more to achieve our goals.

 Of course we would like to benefit from the technology transfer from more developed industrialised countries, both European and non-European, and we would also try to find the ways of collaborating with Universities & Research Centres from these countries as well.